rahmed31/LibraryDatabase/README.md

 - Additional entities and attributes that would most likely be incorporated within a real library database.
 - Additional example queries that can be executed in src/Main.java
+- Additional functionality to add or remove objects from the database within the given constraints.

 # Entity Relationship Diagram
 In order to build the database using MySQL Workbench, I have designed its structure using the following entity-relationship (ER) diagram.
 This allows us to model the expected behavior between each entity: